18 Jan 100 Websites For App Store Promotion

 As well as creating a page in social channels, it is beneficial to join and create online communities.
-It is time to listen pains and solve them.
-It is a good way to demonstrate you are here for problem solving, not to spam.
+It is time to listen to pains and solve them.
+It is a good way to demonstrate you are here for problem-solving, not to spam.

-Reddit: It offers the latest digital trends and news by gathering individuals and communities at the same zone.
+Reddit: It offers the latest digital trends and news by gathering individuals and communities in the same zone.

 Quora: It is an interactive platform that you can ask and answer any question, publish a post, ask specific person anything.
 That is, you can create your own community.

-Forums: Search for forums related with your business and try to be active
+Forums: Search for forums related to your business and try to be active

 Good luck with your app!